Skip to content

 image credit NOAA Advanced Quantitative Precipitation Information (AQPI) system San Francisco Bay Area schema

-AQPI is designed to provide those details since X-band radar stations will cover more ground and provide higher-resolution, crisper images with more frequency -– every two minutes compared to every six minutes -– than the existing Nexrad S-band network.
+AQPI is designed to provide intensity and location details.
+Its X-band radar stations cover more ground and provide higher-resolution, crisper images with more frequency – every two minutes compared to every six minutes – than the existing Nexrad S-band network.
 Currently, four main S-band stations inform most SF Bay Area weather forecasting.
+An S-band station atop a mountain can miss rainfall at lower elevations because the radar beams may skirt over a city at “too high an elevation (due to) the curvature of the Earth,” or mountains may block signals from a station at a lower elevation.

 One new station uses C-band radar, which has a larger range than X-band.
 Once installed on the Sonoma coast as a complement to C-band stations on Mount Umunhum and Eureka, it will face the Pacific to monitor atmospheric rivers and less severe weather events as they head toward Marin, Sonoma and Mendocino.

-After all six radar stations are installed, NOAA anticipates the more time will be needed for the AQPI system to truly improve weather forecasting.
 Nonetheless, the combination of real-time information from many sources such as in-situ rain gauges can improve the capabilities of nowcasting — or forecasting for the next 30 to 60 minutes, which can be critical to emergency management.

 When all this hydrometeorological information is fed into models, meteorologists and flood control professionals can continually improve upon both the accuracy and precision of weather predictions over several hours and days.
 Additional lead time before a storm is important to stabilize burn scars, warn communities, inform evacuees, prevent flooding damage and protect lives.